 Approaching Setti Fatma, October 2008.
-The peaceful, picturesque little Moroccan village of Setti Fatma sits neatly nestled in a canyon beneath The High Atlas Mountains Mountains at the southern end of The Ourika Valley.
+The peaceful, picturesque little Moroccan village of Setti Fatma sits neatly nestled in a canyon beneath The High Atlas Mountains at the southern end of The Ourika Valley.
 Keen to do some foothill hiking, I arrived here on a day trip from Marrakech by minibus.
 The trip took just over an hour and a half and the scenery was fantastic as we closed in on the village.

 Hassan Mosque, October 2008.
 “There’s nothing to see in Casablanca”, a misinformed Australian once told me.
 Ok… the city may not be packed with an abundance of sights, but this jaw-dropping mosque is pretty much reason alone to make the journey.
 As the largest mosque in Morocco (third largest in the world!), Hassan is an architectural delight stunningly perched on a promontory overlooking The Atlantic Ocean.
 It also boasts the world’s tallest minaret, at a neck-craning six hundred and eighty nine feet.

 Essaouira Docks, October 2010.
-Once upon a time Essaouira was a major international port, an important trading post between Africa, Asia and the Americas.
+Once upon a time Essaouira was a major international port, a major trading post between Africa, Asia and the Americas.
 Now though there are few signs of those glory days as visitors are met by a drowsy vista of bobbing blue boats, tangled nets and a whole lotta fish for sale.
 With the sea breeze, circles of squawking seagulls and an azure-dominated color scheme, it’s an undeniably enchanting little place.
-What I didn’t expect to find was a lone dockside café playing Eric Clapton!
+What I didn’t expect to find was a lone dockside shed-café playing Eric Clapton!
 With a couple of plastic tables and chairs out front, it was the perfect spot to rest, order a coffee and grab this shot.